From Controversy to Consensus: California's offshore oil platforms

 This project won the Decision Analysis Practice Award at the INFORMS Meeting in San Francisco in November 2014.
 The Award recognizes outstanding applications of decision analysis to significant decisions.
 It considers the quality of the analysis, its impact on the decision, and the importance and benefit of that decision to clients, and is based on evaluations by the judges and audience.
 It is jointly sponsored by the Decision Analysis Society and the Society of Decision Professionals.
 "A multi-attribute decision analysis for decommissioning California’s offshore oil platforms" was presented by Max Henrion, Lumina's CEO, coauthored with Brock Bernstein, and Surya Swamy, then a Senior Decision Analyst at Lumina.

-The 27 oil platforms in California's coastal waters are many decades old and reaching the end of their productive life.
+The 27 oil platforms in California's coastal waters are at the end of their productive life after many decades.
 The original leases required the platform operators to dismantle and remove them entirely after they cease production.
 The platforms are massive structures, up to 1200 feet deep.
-They are now encrusted with marine organisms, providing a rich habitat for economically valuable rock fish.
-They have become popular with sea lions, recreational human divers, and many other marine life forms.
-Removal would be costly, likely over a billion dollars, and have substantial environmental impacts, including emissions to air and water, as well as destruction of this habitat.
+They are now encrusted with shellfish, coral, and other marine life, providing a rich habitat for economically valuable rock fish.
+They are popular with sea lions, recreational human divers, and many other creatures.
+Removal would be costly, over a billion dollars, with substantial environmental impacts, including emissions to air and water, as well as destruction of this habitat.
 The California Ocean Science Trust (OST) commissioned an interdisciplinary team to provide a comprehensive survey of the relevant scientific, engineering, economic, and legal issues, with a decision analysis of the key decommissioning options.
 The study had to consider the concerns of a full range of stakeholders, including environmental groups, oil companies, commercial and recreational fishermen, divers, and a range of state and federal agencies.
 These concerns include the cost of removal, environmental impacts on biological productivity, marine mammals and birds, air and water quality, and the seabed, ocean access, and compliance with the leases.

 The project team needed a modeling platform to represent the integrated framework, to examine uncertainties and sensitivities, and to enable stakeholders to explore assumptions and scenarios.
 They considered spreadsheets, but eventually chose Analytica.
 “Analytica provided an integrated environment that enabled us to build from initial conceptual models to progressively more complex numerical and narrative models in a transparent and easy-to-use environment,” said Brock Bernstein, Project Leader.
 Andy Bressler, the team's platform engineer, commented, “Analytica offers users the flexibility to easily introduce both quantitative and qualitative scenario options that enables the user to very simply investigate a plethora of alternative results.”